JermaineBeea/Memory/Techniques.md

 - Encourage reconstruction of original phrasing through contrast

 ### How to Optimize
-1. Develop a standard "enhancement vocabulary"
+1. Develop a standard "enhancement vocabulary" organized by phonetic patterns
-2. Create templates of go-to dramatic enhancers
+2. Create templates of go-to dramatic enhancers for each letter/sound
-3. Practice until addition becomes automatic
+3. Practice alliterative and rhyme patterns until selection becomes automatic
 4. Use obviously inappropriate words for easy filtering
-5. Follow consistent patterns or themes for scalability
+5. Build consistent phonetic families (P-words, S-words, C-words, etc.)
 6. Layer extensions around structure, never substitute core words
+7. Prioritize adverbs and adjectives as they're easier to eliminate

 ### Best For
 - Verbatim memorization with emotional engagement